Sanjh-Maheshwari/LLM-Dialect-Robustness/README.md

 2. **DialectMoE**: Built on top of Mixture of Experts LoRA, this approach introduces multiple LoRA-based experts to the feed-forward layer to internally model dialectal dependencies with learned routing mechanisms.

-Our comprehensive analysis on five open-source LLMs for sentiment and sarcasm tasks in zero- and few-shot settings shows that our proposed approaches enhance the dialect robustness of LLMs and outperform instruct and LoRA fine-tuning based approaches.
+Our comprehensive analysis on five open-source LLMs for sentiment and sarcasm tasks in zero and few-shot settings shows that our proposed approaches enhance the dialect robustness of LLMs and outperform instruct and LoRA fine-tuning based approaches.

 ### Key Features

 - **Two Parameter-Efficient Methods**: DialectFusion (adapter merging) and DialectMoE (mixture of experts)
 - **Multi-Dialect Evaluation**: Comprehensive testing across en-AU (Australian), en-IN (Indian), en-UK (British) varieties using BESSTIE benchmark
 - **Multiple Model Families**: Llama, Mistral, Gemma, Qwen, Phi (5 open-source LLMs)
-- **Efficient Training Support**: DeepSpeed ZeRO-3 and FSDP integration with QLoRA for memory-efficient training
+- **Efficient Training Support**: DeepSpeed ZeRO-2/ZeRO-3 and FSDP integration with QLoRA for memory-efficient training

 ## Installation